Immigration Department of Malaysia: History

 In the early years before World War II, the Immigration Department conducted surveillance and inspection work involving the inspection of travellers and travel documents at entry points.

-Immigration matters were administered by a Senior Officer of the Malayan Civil Service who bore the title of "Immigration Officer of the Straits Settlement and Federated Malay States".
-He was assisted by the Deputy Immigration Officer, who was actually a police officer, temporarily seconded to the post.
-They were based in Penang which was the main entry point into Malaya.
+Immigration matters were administered by a senior officer of the Malayan Civil Service who bore the title "Immigration Officer of the Straits Settlement and Federated Malay States".
+He was assisted by the deputy immigration officer, temporarily seconded to the post.
+They were based in Penang, which was the main entry point into Malaya.
 Other entry points were Changloon, Padang Besar, Kroh and Port Swettenham.
 The administrative centre was based in Singapore.

-After World War II, the Immigration Department was known as The Refugees and Disposal Persons Bureau which was based in Kuala Lumpur and led by a British Military Administration Officer.
-Its main role was to bring people stranded in other countries due to World War II back to Malaysia.
+After the World War II, the immigration department was known as the Refugees and Disposal Persons Bureau which was based in Kuala Lumpur and led by a British Military Administration Officer.
+Its main role was to bring people stranded in other countries back to Malaysia.

-The first immigration law was the Passenger Restriction Ordinance 1922, which was enforced on 21 July 1922 to regulate entries into this country.
-In 1930, the Aliens Immigration Restriction Ordinance was enacted to regulate the arrivals and to monitor the labourers especially those from China where the quota system was used.
-A review of the law was done as a step to increase the control.
+The first immigration law was the Passenger Restriction Ordinance, enforced on 21 July 1922 to regulate entries into this country.
+In 1930, the Aliens Immigration Restriction Ordinance was enacted to regulate the arrivals and monitor the labourers, especially from China where the quota system was used.
 The Aliens Ordinance 1932 took effect on 1 April 1933.

-A treaty on the formation of Federated Malay States and the Declaration of Emergency in 1948 led to a better Immigration and Passport Law which comprises the following:
+A treaty on the formation of the Federation of Malaya and the Declaration of Emergency in 1948 led to a better immigration and passport laws, which comprise the following: